Google Cloud Run

 Overview

 Google Cloud Run is a fully managed serverless platform for deploying and scaling container-based applications.
 Datadog provides monitoring and log collection for Cloud Run through the Google Cloud integration.
-Datadog also provides a solution, now in public beta, for instrumenting your Cloud Run applications with a purpose-built Agent to enable tracing, custom metrics, and direct log collection.
+Datadog also provides a solution for instrumenting your Cloud Run applications with a purpose-built Agent to enable tracing, custom metrics, and direct log collection.

 Prerequisites